The Ultimate Guide to Watercolor Types

 Other Considerations for Buying Watercolors

-What are you planning on doing with your paintings?
-Do you plan on displaying them or scanning them to work on them digitally?
+What are you planning to do with your paintings?
+Do you plan to display them or scan them to work on them digitally?

 Watercolor paints have different qualities that make them better suited for certain things.